info442-spr22/b-team/testing-plan.md

 6. Expect the posts to be clickable and redirects to the page with the individual post’s full details and comments (your posts 6)

 **Googe Authentication**
+1. Expect to see a sign in button for the user to click.
+2. Button is a google sign in button,  a prompt asking the user to sign in via their google accounts should pop up.
+3. Users will then be able to see their google accounts and pick which one they want in order to sign in.
+4. Expect to login into the home/landing page with their desired google account.

 ## Defect Management
 If defects are found during testing this bug will be reported to team PM.
 The PM will notify developers of the bug via github milestones/issues in the comments.
 Then the PM will divide up the work based on the availability or tasks of developers.